The special McKay correspondence and exceptional collection: Introduction

-The proof of Theorem \ref{th:main} proceeds as follows: \begin{enumerate} \item If $G \subset \GL_2(\bC)$ is a cyclic group, the $G$-Hilbert scheme $\GHilb \bC^2$ is a toric variety and special representations can be computed by continued fraction expansions \cite{Wunram2, Wunram}.
-In this case, one can explicitly construct an exceptional collection $E_1, \dots, E_n$ in $\coh[\bC^2/G]$ as in Theorem \ref{th:cyclic}. \footnote{ Kawamata pointed out that this case also follows from his arguments \cite{Kawamata_LCBMDC, Kawamata_DCTV}.} \item Let $G$ be a finite small subgroup of $\GL_2(\bC)$ and put $G_0 = G \cap \SL_2(\bC)$.
+The proof of Theorem \ref{th:main} proceeds as follows: \begin{enumerate} \item If $G \subset \GL_2(\bC)$ is a cyclic group, then special representations can be computed by continued fraction expansions \cite{Wunram2, Wunram}, and we can explicitly construct an exceptional collection $E_1, \dots, E_n$ in $\coh[\bA^2/G]$ as in Theorem \ref{th:cyclic}. \footnote{ Kawamata pointed out that this step can also be carried out using his arguments \cite{Kawamata_LCBMDC, Kawamata_DCTV}, and subsequently written a paper \cite{Kawamata_DCTVII} which includes it as a special case.} \item Let $G$ be a finite small subgroup of $\GL_2(\bC)$ and put $G_0 = G \cap \SL_2(\bC)$.
 Then $G_0$ is a normal subgroup of $G$ and $A = G / G_0$ is a cyclic group.
-The group $A$ acts on $Y_0 = \GoHilb \bC^2$ and one has
+The group $A$ acts on $Y_0 = \GoHilb \bA^2$ and one has an equivalence

 by Theorem \ref{th:equivariant}, which is an equivariant version of the McKay correspondence \cite{Kapranov-Vasserot, Bridgeland-King-Reid}.
-Since $Y_0$ is a resolution of $\bC^2 / G_0$, a resolution of $Y_0 / A$ is a resolution of $\bC^2 / G$. \item The stack $[Y_0/A]$ may have non-trivial stabilizer groups along divisors, and the {\it canonical stack} $Y_1$ associated with the coarse moduli space $Y_0/A$ is a stack which has trivial stabilizer groups except at the singular points.
-There is a morphism $[Y_0/A] \to Y_1$ which can be regarded as an iteration of {\it root constructions} \cite{Abramovich-Graber-Vistoli, Cadman_US}.
-Since irreducible divisors with non-trivial stabilizer groups have coarse moduli spaces isomorphic to $\bP^1$, this yields a semiorthogonal decomposition
+Since $Y_0$ is a resolution of $\bA^2 / G_0$, a resolution of $Y_0 / A$ is a resolution of $\bA^2 / G$. \item The stack $[Y_0/A]$ may have non-trivial stabilizer groups along divisors, whereas the {\it canonical stack} $\scY_1$ associated with the coarse moduli space $Y_1 := Y_0/A$ is a stack which has trivial stabilizer groups except at the singular points.
+There is a morphism $[Y_0/A] \to \scY_1$ coming from the universal property of the canonical stack, which can be regarded as an iteration of {\it root constructions} \cite{Abramovich-Graber-Vistoli, Cadman_US} along simple normal crossing divisors.
+The coarse moduli spaces of irreducible divisors with non-trivial stabilizer groups are smooth rational curves, so that one has a full and faithful functor $ \Phi_1 : D^b \coh \scY_1 \to D^b \coh [Y_0/A] $ and a semiorthogonal decomposition

-by Proposition \ref{prop:root}. \item The coarse moduli space of $Y_1$ has cyclic quotient singularities.
-By taking the minimal resolution of it, we obtain a resolution $Y_2$ of $\bC^2 / G$ and a semiorthogonal decomposition
+by Proposition \ref{pr:root}. \item The coarse moduli space $Y_1$ of $\scY_1$ has cyclic quotient singularities.
+By taking the minimal resolution of it, we obtain a resolution $Y_2$ of $\bA^2 / G$.
+This gives a full and faithful functor $ \Phi_2 : D^b \coh \scY_1 \to D^b \coh Y_2 $ and a semiorthogonal decomposition

-by Proposition \ref{prop:orbifold}. \item The minimal resolution $Y$ can be obtained from $Y_2$ by contracting $(-1)$-curves.
-This gives the desired semiorthogonal decomposition
+by Proposition \ref{pr:orbifold}. \item The minimal resolution $Y$ can be obtained from $Y_2$ by contracting $(-1)$-curves.
+This gives a full and faithful functor $ \Phi_3 : D^b \coh Y \to D^b \coh Y_2 $ and a semiorthogonal decomposition

-by Orlov \cite{Orlov_PB}. \end{enumerate}
+by Orlov \cite[Theorem 4.3]{Orlov_PB}. \end{enumerate}